 Israeli troops enter Gaza's largest hospital and report finding Hamas weapons there

-TEL AVIV, Israel — The Israeli military said it found weapons and other equipment used by the militant group Hamas after entering Al-Shifa Hospital in Gaza City, a major complex that is the territory's largest medical center.
+TEL AVIV, Israel — The Israeli military said troops found weapons and other equipment belonging to the militant group Hamas after entering Al-Shifa Hospital in Gaza City, a major complex that is the territory's largest medical center.

-Israeli troops first clashed with Hamas fighters on the street outside Al-Shifa Hospital, killing four militants, according to a senior Israeli defense official who briefed the media.
+Israeli forces initially clashed with Hamas fighters on the street outside Al-Shifa Hospital, killing four militants, according to a senior Israeli defense official who briefed the media on condition of anonymity.

-The official said troops then entered before dawn Wednesday, local time, to search a specific part of the hospital complex, which he did not name.
-There, the troops found weapons, though the official did not offer any further details.
+The official said troops then entered the complex before dawn Wednesday, local time, on what Israel has called a "precise and targeted operation."

+Israeli soldiers searched the hospital and found weapons, "technological assets" and an "operational command center," Israel's military said in a statement Wednesday.

+"What we have found, I think, is only the tip of the iceberg," said military spokesperson Jonathan Conricus in a video released by the Israel Defense Forces late Wednesday.
+The military also released photos and a video of what it described as guns, ammunition and body armor found inside the hospital.

+The senior Israeli official added that Israel had no reports of gunfire inside the crowded hospital, where many patients are being treated and Palestinians seeking shelter from airstrikes have stayed in hallways and on the floor.

-Hamas denounced the actions by the Israeli military early Wednesday and it denied the assertion by the Israeli military and U.S. officials that militants were embedded in the hospital.
+Hamas denounced the actions by the Israeli military early Wednesday, and it denied the claims by the Israeli military and U.S. officials that militants were operating in or underneath the hospital.
+The Gaza Ministry of Health reported that Israel's operation had damaged surgery facilities and patient care rooms, and that two hospital technicians were arrested by Israeli forces.

-This military action by Israel caps weeks of efforts by troops there to encircle Al-Shifa and other medical buildings in northern Gaza, as the conditions inside the hospitals continue to deteriorate.
-Israel says that Hamas has located military operations underneath certain hospitals, which Hamas denies.
+The Israeli military action comes during the third week of a ground invasion in northern Gaza.
+Over the past several days, Israeli forces have encircled Al-Shifa and other medical buildings in northern Gaza, demanding that they be evacuated.

 Hundreds of patients and staff were still inside Al-Shifa when Israeli troops entered.
 On Tuesday, Al-Shifa officials reported that the hospital had buried 170 people in a mass grave.